citp/privacy-policy-historical/e/eb/ebo/ebooks.com.md

 Most Internet browsers are pre-set to accept cookies.
 If you prefer not to receive cookies, you can adjust your Internet browser to refuse cookies or to warn you when cookies are being used.
 These cookies do not contain any personally identifiable information.

-##### Clear Gifs (Web Beacons/Web Bugs)
+## Clear Gifs (Web Beacons/Web Bugs)

 We employ a software technology called clear gifs (a.k.a.
 Web Beacons/Web Bugs), in conjunction with cookies to help us better manage affiliate referrals.
 Clear gifs are tiny graphics with a unique identifier, and are used to track the online movements of Web users.
-In contrast to cookies, which are stored on a user’s computer hard drive, clear gifs are embedded invisibly on Web pages and are about the size of the period at the end of this sentence.
-We do not tie the information gathered by clear gifs to our customers’ personally identifiable information.
+In contrast to cookies, which are stored on a user's computer hard drive, clear gifs are embedded invisibly on Web pages and are about the size of the period at the end of this sentence.
+We do not tie the information gathered by clear gifs to our customers' personally identifiable information.

-##### Access to Personally Identifiable Information
+## Access to Personally Identifiable Information

 If your personally identifiable information changes, or if you no longer desire our service, you may update it by logging in to your account or by emailng Customer Support at privacy@ebooks.com or by contacting us by telephone or postal mail at the contact information listed below.

-##### Choice/Opt Out
+## Choice/Opt Out

 We provide you the opportunity to "opt-out" of having your personally identifiable information used for certain purposes, when we ask for this information.
 For example, if you create an account but do not wish to receive any additional marketing/promotional material from us, you can indicate your preference on our registration form.
 Customers may not opt-out of purchase receipts and confirmation emails as these are obligatory.